BLUE HORIZON 1261

 "Want another cup?"
 Ivy asked.

 To her surprise, Merlin shook his head.
 "No, I think that's enough for now," he said, rising from his seat.
-"I need to check for messages and then get ready for the painters."
+"I am fully awake and I need to check for messages and then get ready for the painters."

-"Be sure to put some britches on.
+"Be sure to put on some britches.
 You might distract the painters from their work."

-Merlin grinned and whipped his tail around so that he covered himself moderately.
+Merlin grinned and whipped his tail around so that he covered himself again.
 "Smart aleck," he quipped.
 "I can see we're going to get along well."

-Ivy simply smiled back at him innocently and took a sip from her cup.
+Ivy simply smiled back at him and took a sip from her cup.

 The wolf leaned over the com console to check the daily messages.
 The Blue Horizon was not equipped with video communications, set up solely for audio and text contacts.
 There were three voice messages awaiting his attention.
 The first was from the foreman of the paint crew, advising they would be there to begin their preparations in approximately an hour from the current time.
 The second message was the response to a shipping query he had sent out to a potential customer, but they declined the services of the Blue Horizon; he didn't have a service record to promote since the ship hadn't long been in operation.
 Merlin deleted the message with a frown and then called up the next.
 It was time-stamped as having been received in the past ten minutes, and as he listened to it, the frown disappeared from his features.